coder-hxl/x-crawl/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

 x-crawl is a flexible nodejs crawler library.
-It can crawl pages in batches, network requests in batches, download file resources in batches, polling and crawling, etc. Flexible and simple to use, friendly to JS/TS developers.
+Used to crawl pages, crawl interfaces, crawl files, and poll crawls.
+Flexible and simple to use, friendly to JS/TS developers.

 > If you like x-crawl, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a star to support it, not only for its recognition, but also for Approved by the developer.

 ## Features

 - **🔥 Async/Sync** - Just change the mode property to toggle async/sync crawling mode.
-- **⚙️ Multiple functions** - Batch crawling of pages, batch network requests, batch download of file resources, polling crawling, etc.
+- **⚙️Multiple functions** - Can crawl pages, crawl interfaces, crawl files and poll crawls.
+And it supports crawling single or multiple.
 - **🖋️ Flexible writing method** - A function adapts to multiple crawling configurations and obtains crawling results.
 The writing method is very flexible.
 - **⏱️ Interval crawling** - no interval/fixed interval/random interval, can effectively use/avoid high concurrent crawling.
 - **🔄 Retry on failure** - It can be set for all crawling requests, for a single crawling request, and for a single request to set a failed retry.